 Learning your math times tables can be hard!
-I want to help you find the method that suits your child best.
+Here's the way to help you find the method that suits your child best.

 I will share: